 Welcome to Egypt.
 And if you’re already booking a flight, you’re not alone.
-The Middle Eastern nation just topped the list of the world’s fastest growing tourist destinations, Forbes reported.
+The Middle Eastern nation just topped the list of the world’s fastest-growing tourist destinations, Forbes reported.
 According to the United Nations World Tourism Organization’s most recent report, Egypt experienced 55.1 percent growth in the number of visitors from 2016 to 2017.
 The world is changing rapidly, and new records are being set each day.

 Known as the Cradle of Civilization, Egypt is home to the Great Sphinx and the Great Pyramid of Giza.
 You can also explore the bustling bazaars of Cairo or take a cruise down the Nile River.
 More of an adventure seeker?
 Egypt has also become a destination for serious windsurfers and scuba divers who explore its coral reefs.
 Don’t miss these “tourist traps” around the world that are actually worth visiting.

 Travelers to Egypt hit a high point in 2010 with 14.7 million visitors—beating the number of tourists that visited Paris that year.
 But tourism took a hit in 2011, after a revolution that toppled the government of longtime leader Hosni Mubarak, and again in 2015, when a Russian airliner was shot down over the Sinai Peninsula.

 But since Abdel Fattah El-Sisi was elected president in 2013, Egypt has been peaceful.
 And more people are visiting the country again, with about 8.3 million tourists in 2017 and more anticipated for 2018.

 Here are the other destinations with topped the list of increased visits from tourists:

 - Togo: 46.7 percent.
 This West African nation on the Gulf of Guinea is known for its white beaches, markets, and its friendly residents.